savycodr/burger-sequelize/README.md

 * The HTML uses Bootstrap CSS libraries.
 * The client uses JQuery libraries to assist with making requests to the server and handling the response.
 * The server uses the Express Node package to handle server-side listening and handling requests from the client.
-* The server uses the dotenv package to hide the development database information.
+* The server uses the dotenv package to hide the development database connection information.